 The Post-9/11 GI Bill allows service members to transfer all or some unused education benefits to their spouse or dependent children.
 For more information, see the VA’s Web page on transferability options.

-The Yellow Ribbon Program supplements Post-9/11 GI Bill benefits at participating private universities, like Yale.
+The Yellow Ribbon Program supplements the Post-9/11 GI benefit at participating private universities, like Yale.
 Yellow Ribbon provides additional funding for tuition costs above the 9/11 GI Bill maximum.
 Students must qualify for 100% of the 9/11 GI benefit to receive the Yellow Ribbon supplement.
 For more information, see the VA’s Education and Training website.

 The amount of Yale’s Yellow Ribbon funding for students differs by school.
 For details on the maximum benefit provided for Yale College and for the graduate and professional schools, see the VA’s Yellow Ribbon benefits table.